David-Seis/SecureYourAzureData/SQLSecurity/00 - Pre-Requisites.md

 - **Microsoft Azure Defender Account**: This is the primary tool from Microsoft for securing and reporting on security for your on-premises and in-cloud environments.
 - **NodeJS Application**: A simple Create, Read, Update and Delete (CRUD) application to show traffic to and from the on-premises and in-cloud environments.

-> Note that all following activities must be completed **prior** to class - there will not be time to perform these operations during the workshop.
+> All of the following activities must be completed **prior** to class - there will not be time to perform these operations during the workshop.
 The complete pre-requisites steps will take from 2-6 hours.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity 1: Set up a Microsoft Azure Account</b></p>

 You have multiple options for setting up Microsoft Azure account to complete this workshop.
 You can use a free account, a Microsoft Developer Network (MSDN) account, a personal or corporate account, or in some cases a pass may be provided by the instructor.
-(Note: for most classes, the MSDN account is best)
+(For most classes, the MSDN account is best)

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png"><b>Option 1 - Free Account</b></p>